The word that is used most often to describe Spaniels’ temperament is happy. Who doesn’t want a happy dog!

 The English Toy Spaniel is not a highly energetic dog and totally fits the description of a lapdog.
 They are friendly and affectionate.
 They are not reliable watchdogs due to their friendly nature but may bark to alert when strange people are around.

 They have a long silky coat that needs regular grooming.
 The coat colors are typically black and tan or black and white.
 Some are red.
-The various coat colors have special names: solid red is Ruby; brown and white is Blenheim; black and white is Prince Charles; black and brown is King Charles.
+The various coat colors have special names: solid red is Ruby; brown and white are Blenheim; black and white is Prince Charles; black and brown is King Charles.

 There are some genetic health issues for this dog, but it is generally healthy.
 Its lifespan is 10 to 12 years.